jemurphyuk/python2020-02-06/README.md

-## Fizz Buzz
-- input required and outputs the next number or fail clause
 ## Weather Task
 - a basic siri or alexa with regards to weather
-## Mr. Magoo
+    - Git and GitHub
-- a input and response mechanism for some questions
+    - basic for loop
+    - basic if statements
+    - mark down files for README